 It’s probably safe to assume that she knew what she was talking about.

+According to the latest small business statistics, recruiting and retention are the top challenges small business owners face.
 But, how do you get the right people to work for you?
 This is the hard part — which is why we’ll be discussing the recruitment process in this article.

 So, let’s dive into the recruitment steps and techniques you can employ to maximize your chances of hiring that perfect candidate.